nedstarksbastard/spark_cluster_standalone/README.md

 Based on `openjdk:8-alpine`.
 Installed `apache spark` and `python 3.7.6` and additional python packages namely - `pandas, numpy, pyspark and flask`.

+Available at https://hub.docker.com/repository/docker/fiziy/spark_standalone.
+The total size is 1.73 gb so it could do with some pruning

 ### Docker-compose

 Starts a spark master node that also hosts a minimal flask server to see and run all the jobs added to the